hiwenny/history-compare/README.md

 ## Design Considerations

 ### Modern React
-To start with I want to minimise React-related libraries used.
+I'd like to minimise React-related libraries used.
 That means doing away with redux, for starters.

 This way requires special care to design components hierarchy according to the propagation of components affected by a state change.